A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical discretization of the hyperbolic operator

 Other approaches to treat numerically non-conservative terms have been proposed in the literature.
-We refer in particular to \cite{abgrall:2018}, where a high-order approach for non-conservative systems based on the so-called residual distribution formulation is proposed (see also \cite{sirianni:2024, sirianni:2025}).
+We refer in particular to \cite{abgrall:2018}, where a high-order approach for non-conservative systems based on the so-called residual distribution formulation is proposed (see also \cite{sirianni:2025, sirianni:2024}).
 In the present work, we consider and we compare two simpler strategies for the approximation of non-conservative terms, which do not rely on Riemann solvers.
-The first strategy is based on a Bassi-Rebay (BR) approach \cite{bassi:1997}, which consists of a double integration by parts.
+The first strategy is inspired by a Bassi-Rebay (BR)-type approach \cite{bassi:1997a}, originally developed for the discretization of diffusion operators and later extended to the discretization of non-conservative terms in hyperbolic systems, see, e.g., \cite{orlando:2023, tumolo:2015}.
+The term BR-type is used here to refer to a specific algebraic structure based on two integrations by parts (see Appendix \ref{app:BR_non_cons} for further details), rather than to claim any priority over the broad finite volume literature on consistent gradient discretizations.
+We refer the reader to, e.g., \cite{eymard:2000} for a comprehensive overview of gradient discretizations in finite volume methods, including a detailed comparison with mixed formulations, which share ideas with those presented in \cite{bassi:1997a}.
 Consider the generic non-conservative product $\mathbf{B}(w)\grad w$, where $w$ is a scalar field.
 Assuming $K$ is the cell containing the left state $L$ such that the out-going normal at each interface points towards the right state $R$, we obtain \cite{orlando:2023}